Explore Borneo & Malaysia

 - Enjoy a river cruise to Pitas Oxbow Lake & visit a rural village in Borneo.

 - Immerse yourself in the Malaysian way of life with a trip to Mari-Mari Cultural Village.

 - Includes 7 nights on a bed and breakfast basis, 3 nights on a half board basis.

-Travel with us to experience all that Borneo & Malaysia have to offer.
-From colourful urban centres, unspoilt landscapes, interesting architecture, beautiful beaches, biodiverse rainforests and native wildlife, this guided group holiday has something for everyone.
+Travel with us on an adventure holiday to Malaysia & Borneo to experience all that they have to offer.
+From colourful urban centres, unspoilt landscapes, interesting architecture, beautiful beaches, biodiverse rainforests and native wildlife, this guided group adventure holiday to Malaysia & Borneo has something for everyone.
 We’ll explore the UNESCO World Heritage Site of George Town on a walking tour, learn about the local tea trade in the rural Cameron Highlands and jump on the saddle to discover the buzzing city of Kuala Lumpur by bicycle before taking an internal flight to the rugged island of Borneo.
 During this small group tour, we’ll visit an Orangutan Rehabilitation Centre, embark on a night time jungle walk and cruise along remote rivers in search of wildlife.
-Join us to explore this exciting region of South East Asia and see for yourself why Borneo & Malaysia are the ultimate travel bucket list destinations.
+Join us to explore this exciting region of South East Asia and holiday to Malaysia & Borneo to see for yourself why they are the ultimate travel bucket list destinations.

 Activity Level: Challenging